-Eyelash extensions promise to make your lashes look fab, so what if instead, they leave your lashes looking ragged and damaged?
+Eyelash extensions promise to make your lashes look fab but unfortunately, sometimes they can leave your natural lashes looking ragged and damaged.

 Which leaves many a poor soul wondering if the damage is permanent and whether lashes grow back after extensions as strong and lovely as they were before.

 Rest assured – your lashes will grow back.
 But in the meantime, you can do a whole lot to help them grow back faster and better.
 Here’s how to repair your lashes after extensions!

 Okay, so you’ve suffered an unfortunate lash extension “accident”, a chunk of your natural lashes fell out with the bad extensions, and now you’re freaking out a bit – will they grow back?
 Is the damage permanent?

 Again, we’re happy to say that you can breathe easily: any damage your lashes may have suffered is not permanent, and they will grow back.

 Of course, they’re a bit vulnerable right now, and they need some help getting back into shape – or even becoming more beautiful than they were before.

 Okay, now let’s talk business – how do you help a pair of lashes in crisis?
 Here are some things you can do to help repair damaged lashes, or help them grow back faster after being pulled out prematurely.

 If your lashes are left a bit worse for wear after your extensions are gone, you can help them out by using a lash serum that will nourish and strengthen them.

 There are plenty of good eyelash serums on the market that can do miracles, so look for something with a variety of beneficial ingredients like peptides that will give your lashes the help they need.